RonasIT/swift-networking/README.md

 ⚠️ Supports only OAuth 2.0 Bearer Token ⚠️

-`Networking` can automatically refresh tokens and retry failed requests.
+`Networking` can automatically refresh access tokens and retry failed requests.

 There are three components of this feature:
 1. `UnauthorizedErrorHandler` provides error handling logic for "unauthorized" errors with 401 status code